 The following frugal hacks will help you stretch those entertainment bucks.

 Sure, it can be fun to see a superhero blockbuster on a five-story-tall screen or in 3-D. But not every film is better that way.

-Before you spring for the pricey ticket, check in with a reviewer you trust.
-Some film scribes note whether 3-D was really worth it for a movie.
-Or ask your friends, “Seriously, was it worth the extra six bucks to see Captain America’s shield coming right at your face?”
+Before you spring for the pricey ticket, check with a reviewer you trust.
+Some film scribes will note whether 3-D brought any value to a movie.
+Or ask your friends if seeing a particular movie in 3-D was worth the extra money.

-Finally: Check movie times carefully.
-I once heard a woman in the ticket line say, “Oh, this is an XD show.”
+Also, check movie times and corresponding formats carefully.
+I once heard a woman in a ticket line say, “Oh, this is an XD show.”
 Her companion sighed and said, “Well, we’re here, so go ahead and pay it.”
-(It was an extra $3.50 per ticket.)
+It was an extra $3.50 per ticket.

 2. See films for free — and before your friends do